krfrank4/krfrank4.github.io/_posts/2025-04-12-SER316-group-project.md

 ---

 ## 📚 Topics for the class include:
-- Scrum as Agile Development methodology
+- Scrum as Agile Development Methodology
 - Software change management and source code control (Git/GitHub)
 - Continuous Integration and Testing
 - Unit Testing